Live world stats · UTC-based global counter

 Live estimates update continuously based on UTC time progression.

-Live world changes at a glance
+Live world stats at a glance

-This page turns large annual population numbers into an intuitive per-second, per-day and real-time view that is easier to understand and share.
+These counters turn large annual population numbers into an intuitive per-second, per-day and real-time view that is easier to understand and share.

 Births per second